AMReX-Astro/Castro/sphinx_docs/source/Verification.rst

 Figure \ `[fig:sedov_sph] <#fig:sedov_sph>`__ shows the comparison of the 3 Castro spherical Sedov explosion simulations to the analytic solution.

-.. raw:: latex

-   \centering

 .. figure:: sedov_sph.png
-   :alt: [fig:sedov_sph] Castro solution for the Sedov blast wave problem run in 1-d spherical, 2-d axisymmetric, and 3-d Cartesian coordinates.
+   :alt: Sedov blast wave
-   Each of these geometries produces a spherical Sedov explosion.
    :width: 5in

-   [fig:sedov_sph] Castro solution for the Sedov blast wave problem run in 1-d spherical, 2-d axisymmetric, and 3-d Cartesian coordinates.
+   Castro solution for the Sedov blast wave problem run in 1-d spherical, 2-d axisymmetric, and 3-d Cartesian coordinates.
 Each of these geometries produces a spherical Sedov explosion.

 Cylindrical Blast Wave
 ~~~~~~~~~~~~~~~~~~~~~~

-.. raw:: latex

-   \centering

 .. figure:: sedov_cyl.png
-   :alt: [fig:sedov_cyl] Castro solution for the Sedov blast wave problem
-   run in 2-d Cartesian coordinates.
-This corresponds to a cylindrical
-   Sedov explosion.
+   :alt: Sedov in 2-d
    :width: 5in

-   [fig:sedov_cyl] Castro solution for the Sedov blast wave problem
+   Castro solution for the Sedov blast wave problem run in 2-d
-   run in 2-d Cartesian coordinates.
-This corresponds to a cylindrical
+   Cartesian coordinates.
+This corresponds to a cylindrical Sedov
-   Sedov explosion.
+   explosion.

 Rayleigh-Taylor
 ---------------